microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-ediscoverycase-list-tags.md

 # List ediscoveryReviewTag
 Namespace: microsoft.graph.security

-Get a list of the [eDiscoveryReviewTag](../resources/security-ediscoveryreviewtag.md) objects and their properties.
+Get a list of [eDiscoveryReviewTag](../resources/security-ediscoveryreviewtag.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).